cromano8/Shiny_Snowflake/README.md

 # Shiny Apps Hosted with Snowflake

+### About this app:
+This example is the first Shiny app I ever deployed as part of my masters program many years ago and analyzes three plays by Shakespeare.
+It is always fun looking back at old code especially since at that time I didn't even know what Snowflake was.

 **Prerequisites**:
 1. **Snowflake Account**: Ensure you have SYSADMIN privileges, cool with someone who does, or if working in a DEV environment, have the necessary privileges to create a stage, image repository, and compute pool.
 2. **Docker**: Docker needs to be installed.
 Learn more about [Docker](https://www.docker.com/get-started) and [Snowpark Container Services](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741).